yarohtar/cam-maths-notes-obsidian/Notes/First Integral.md

 In particular, if $f$ is a first integral with $dimM=2n$, then the trajectory will be confined to a hypersurface $f(p,q)=const$
 If we find $L$ independent first integrals, the trajectory will be in their intersection, which in general has dimension $2n-L$.
 If $L=2n-1$, then the trajectory is completely determined (it is just a curve).

+Unfortunately, in general the surfaces are degenerate and do not separate the points so